pllealfunes/nextjs-hobbyist/README.md

 While the previous version was built using the MERN stack this version uses modern technologies and includes more fetaures for users to enjoy.

-This project is being built with Next.js, TypeScript, Tailwind, Zod, Shadcn, Postgres, and Vercel.
+This project is being built with Next.js, TypeScript, Tailwind, Zod, Shadcn, Supabase, Cloudinary, and Vercel.

 ## Deployed Project